Adding users and user groups for protection

 Activity Log entry

-Adding protection to all users in a connected app
+Adding protection to all users in a connected cloud application

-Coro can add protection to all users identified through a connected app in one action.
+Coro can add protection to all users identified through a connected cloud application in one action.

 To apply protection to all users: